 The name of this event comes from an intriguing tale of a vicious king and his determined son.
 Back in ancient times, it all started with the invincible evil king, Hiranyakashipu, who became arrogant and wanted to be worshiped by every person in the kingdom.
 However, his son Prahlad denied him and continued worshipping Lord Vishnu.
 This caused an immense wave of rage in the evil king, the consequences of which were suffered by Prahlad in the form of brutal punishments.

 Despite all this, the strong belief of Prahlad enabled him to get through this cruelty and he kept praising Vishnu.
 Seeing his own defeat, Hiranyakashipu couldn’t control his anger and asked his sister Holika to sit on a pyre with Prahlad in her lap.
 Holika was known to be immune to fire but she didn’t know that it only worked if she entered the fire alone.
 Consequently, Holika was burnt to death, and Lord Vishnu saved Prahlad.
 The burning of Holika is celebrated as Holi.
 Because of the defeat of the evil king, Holi is also called ‘Victory of Good Over Evil.’

-Krishna and Radha fall in love with each other and get married.
+Krishna and Radha fall in love with each other.